spykelionel/organize-data/README.md

+# Cleaning HAM10000 skin dataset

-# This repository spilts data from the HAM10000 dataset, cleans the data reorganize the data into the different classes or skin disease infections
+**This repository spilts data from the , cleans the data reorganize the data into the different classes or skin disease infections
+**

-**I don't own any code in this repository**
+**I don't own any code in this repository.
+Use at your own risk**